Insight-Maker/Documentation/index.rst

 Insight provides the following tools:

-- **Literature Connectors** draw from an extensive repository of peer-reviewed publications, ensuring your research is backed by the latest findings.
+- **Literature Connectors** draw from Pubmed, an extensive repository of peer-reviewed publications, ensuring your research is backed by the latest findings.
-   - Pubmed

 - **Data Insights** offer a deep dive into specific genes through MyGene and mutation intricacies via MyVariant.
-   - MYGENE
-   - MYPATHWAY

 - **Hypothesis Formulator** crafts and refines potential research directions based on existing literature.
 - **Experimental Design Assistant** guides the creation of robust and credible research methodologies.
-- **Grant Database Explorer** leverages the Reporter API, opening doors to a vast world of NIH funded grants, streamlining grant application processes.
+- **Grant Database Explorer** leverages the NIH RePORTER, opening doors to a vast world of NIH funded grants, streamlining grant application processes.
-   - NIH RePORTER

 👨‍👩‍👧‍👦 Who is Insight for?